 In this article, we share some of the reflections from attendees.

 Have a challenging issue to tackle but lack the resources for meaningful engagement?
-ML Giving -the not-for-profit division of MosaicLab - partners with emerging and under-served communities to create spaces for deeper conversations that drive real change.
-We believe everyone deserves a voice in shaping their communities, and we’re here to help.
+ML Giving is MosaicLab’s not-for-profit division and we’re here to help.
+We support emerging and under-served communities in fostering deeper conversations that drive real change.
+We believe everyone deserves a voice in shaping their communities.
 Learn how you can apply to work with us.

 As 2024 wraps up, our facilitation team is sharing their standout moments.
 From mysteriously missing catering and questionable gong skills to a surprise bush trek under the stars, 2024 had its fair share of laughs, twists, and unforgettable memories.